WxTu/DFCN/README.md

 ## Code Structure & Usage

-Here we provide an implementation of Deep Fusion Clustering Network (DFCN) in PyTorch, along with a execution example (on the DBLP dataset).
+Here we provide an implementation of Deep Fusion Clustering Network (DFCN) in PyTorch, along with an execution example (on the DBLP dataset).
 The repository is organised as follows:

 - `load_data.py`: processes the dataset before passing to the network.
 - `DFCN.py`: defines the architecture of the whole network.